 3.1.1.7 rr:constantValue

-rr:constantValue rdfs:range xsd:string .
+rr:constantValue rdfs:range rdfs:resource .

 This property specifies the optional constant value for the object component of the RDFTermMap instance.
 The value can be any RDF term (i.e., IRI, blank node or a literal).
 In the following example, for the dept:COMPANY property of an RDFTermMap instance, the object value is defined as a constant "XYZ Corporation".